 - Learn from friendly, supportive and expert staff whose research is breaking new ground in many aspects of geoscience

-- Look forward to a first-rate learning experience: 95% of our Geology students were satisfied with the quality of their course, according to the 2017 National Student Survey.
+- Look forward to a first-rate learning experience: 95.1% of students said that they were satisfied with the overall quality of the course, according to the National Student Survey, 2018

 On the frontline of tackling hazards